tidbcloud/nextjs-prisma-example/README.md

 ### 1. Get connection details

-1. Navigate to your TiDB Serverless cluster's dashboard.
+1. Navigate to your TiDB Cloud Serverless cluster's dashboard.
 2. Get **Endpoint**, **Port** and **User** field from the Connection tab.
-3. Build your DATABASE_URL string: `mysql://<User>:<Password>@<Endpoint>:<Port>/bookshop`
+3. Build your DATABASE_URL string: `mysql://<User>:<Password>@<Endpoint>:<Port>/rest_nextjs?sslaccept=strict`

 ![image](https://user-images.githubusercontent.com/35677990/202609001-ecf07f3d-a7a3-4376-9b7d-54f4096aaec6.jpg)

-You will use this DATABASE_URL string to connect to TiDB Serverless cluster later.
+You will use this DATABASE_URL string to connect to TiDB Cloud Serverless cluster later.

 ### 2. Deploy on your workspace